usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 Key to this question is not only whether attractive and capable user interfaces (or other mediators) can be developed (this is a known problem) but more importantly whether the systems themselves are adaptable enough so they can be deployed, used, refitted and maintained not just for repetitive generic tasks, but for *particular*, *special* and *local* problems discovered only at the points where information is gathered and codified.

-This larger fitting of solutions to problems is a responsibility for both CMEs (content matter experts) and developers together, who must define problems to be solved before approaches to them can be found.
+This larger fitting of solutions to problems is a responsibility for both SMEs (subject matter experts) and developers together, who must define problems to be solved before approaches to them can be found.

 The open questions are: who can use XProc pipelines; and how can they be made more useful?
 The questions come up in an OSCAL context or any context where XML is demonstrably capable.